SEM and Failure Investigations

 SEM or EDX can be used on a failed component that’s made from metal.
 From domestic copper pipework, fastener systems (or nuts and bolts), high-tension wires, chains, cast housings, even artificial hip implants; in truth the scope is limited only by the ability of metal to be used in an application.

 Should a part fail, Manufacturers and consumers need to know how and why.
-A failure investigation that includes SEM/EDX can provide answers to why a part has failed.
+A failure analysis that includes SEM/EDX can provide answers to why a part has failed.
 Steps can then be taken to help avoid the same problem & issues in future and therefore reduce costs & expenses.

 Examples of the causes of failures include but are not limited to, design flaws, material selection, raw material issues or misapplication of the component.

-Failure Investigations consist of individual tests that include a visual examination, SEM (and EDX if required), metallography, chemical analysis, hardness test and tensile tests, subject to sufficient sample material being provided.
+Material Failure Investigations consist of individual tests that include a visual examination, SEM (and EDX if required), metallography, chemical analysis, hardness test and tensile tests, subject to sufficient sample material being provided.